databricks/terraform-provider-databricks/docs/resources/mws_customer_managed_keys.md

 * [Customer-managed keys for managed services](https://docs.databricks.com/security/keys/customer-managed-keys-managed-services-aws.html): Encrypt the workspace’s managed services data in the control plane, including notebooks, secrets, Databricks SQL queries, and Databricks SQL query history  with a CMK.
 * [Customer-managed keys for workspace storage](https://docs.databricks.com/security/keys/customer-managed-keys-storage-aws.html): Encrypt the workspace's root S3 bucket and clusters' EBS volumes with a CMK.

 It is important to understand that this will require you to configure your provider separately for the multiple workspaces resources.
-This will point to https://accounts.cloud.databricks.com for the HOST and it will use basic auth as that is the only authentication method available for multiple workspaces api.
+This will point to https://accounts.cloud.databricks.com for the HOST and it will use basic auth as that is the only authentication method available for multiple workspaces API.

 Please follow this [complete runnable example](../guides/aws-workspace.md) with new VPC and new workspace setup.
 Please pay special attention to the fact that there you have two different instances of a databricks provider - one for deploying workspaces (with `host="https://accounts.cloud.databricks.com/"`) and another for the workspace you've created with databricks_mws_workspaces resource.
 If you want both creation of workspaces & clusters within workspace within the same terraform module (essentially same directory), you should use the provider aliasing feature of Terraform.
-We strongly recommend having one terraform module for creation of workspace + PAT token and the rest in different modules.
+We strongly recommend having one Terraform module for creation of workspace + PAT token and the rest in different modules.

 ## Example Usage

 -> **Note** If you've used the resource before, please add `use_cases = ["MANAGED_SERVICES"]` to keep the previous behaviour.

-* Customer-managed key for managed services
+### Customer-managed key for managed services

 You must configure this during workspace creation